INDOHACKER-XODE/tester/README.md

 If you'd like to contribute to this project, please follow these guidelines.

 1. Fork the repository
-2. Create a new branch: `git checkout -b feature/new-feature`
+2. Create a new branch: `git checkout -b git/new-git`
 3. Make your changes
-4. Commit your changes: `git commit -m 'Add new feature'`
+4. Commit your changes: `git commit -m 'Add new git`
-5. Push to the branch: `git push origin feature/new-feature`
+5. Push to the branch: `git push origin git/new-git`
 6. Submit a pull request

 ## License